Does this site look plain?

 Faced with this problem on our own network, we set out to create a time auditing system that checks the time on all the machines in the enterprise, and reports deviations found.
 This is done using the RFC 868 Time Protocol.

-A small bit of perl code can easily cycle through a series of machine looking for deviation from the norm.
+A small bit of perl code can easily cycle through a series of machines looking for deviation from the norm.
 This time protocol is supported by all UNIX and Linux systems, but not on Windows, so we created a system service to perform this task.
 This page documents our efforts.

 This tool is offered in both source and binary form.
 The source is provided in a ZIP file containing the C++ files, and the binary is a standard Windows .EXE.
 Both the source and the .EXE are less than 20 kbytes each, reflecting our byte-frugal approach to coding.